-You may know by now: It’s super easy to overpack when you’re heading to your freshman year of college.
+You may know by now: packing too much when you’re heading to your freshman year of college is super easy.
 However, not all planning and packing skills are going to be known to you right away, especially if you’re the first person in your family who is going to college.
-Here are three unique and helpful tips that will help when it comes time to pack for college.
+Here are three unique and helpful packing tips that will help when it comes time to pack for college.

 Keep Location in Mind